whklwhkl/weight_standarization_patch/README.md

 # Fuse Conv2d and BatchNorm2d
-Useful function to speed up networks.
+Useful function to speed up networks in `pytorch`.

 ## Usage